-Centraal Beheer communicates a clear solution to the problem: even when things go wrong, Centraal Beheer solves it with an appropriate insurance.
+Centraal Beheer communicates a clear solution to the problem: even when things go wrong, Centraal Beheer is able to resolve it with the right insurance.

 fMRI - Point for improvement: Communicate the new service more clearly

-Bouncing Castle scores low on the positive emotion Expectation (see green area).
-With BGI we investigated what caused this:
+Bouncing Castle scores low on the positive emotion of Expectation (see green area).
+We investigated the cause with BGI:

-- Respondents indicated that it's not very clear what they can expect from the new services of Centraal Beheer.
-More information is needed about the new service: "With what kind of chores can they help you?", "What are the costs?" and "What are the benefits?".
+- Test participants indicated that the new services offered is unclear.
+More information is needed about the new service: "What kind of chores can they help you with?", "What are the costs?" and "What are the benefits?".

-This should be emphasized more to increase the score on Expectation.
-This gave Centraal Beheer the idea to communicate the solution through other media channels as a good addition to the TV ads.
+Details on the services should be included to increase the score on Expectation.
+This gave Centraal Beheer the idea to communicate the service details through other media channels to complement the TV ads.